Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

 - keywords: we don't able to used these as a column name
 - identifiers: variable name, table name, column name, etc
 - operators: do operations  --> arithmetic, comparison

+### SQL writing style
+- add newline after each statement or block
+- use Capital letters for keywords
+- use proper whitespaces